code-mma/mdn-loop/README.md

 ### Continued development

-Future modification includes adding button to activate a specific output and also the visuals.
+Future modification includes adding buttons to activate a specific output and also visuals.

 ### Useful resources